commonknowledge/community-climate-justice-archive/README.md

 Before we dive in, let's be clear about what "static site" means:

-A **static site** is just a folder full of regular HTML files - like the websites from the early days of the internet.
+A **static site** is just a folder full of regular HTML[^html] files - like the websites from the early days of the internet.
 When someone visits the archive, their browser just downloads and displays these HTML files directly.
 There's no database query happening, no server generating pages on-the-fly.

 **Think of it like this:**
 - **Dynamic sites** (like Facebook): When you visit, the server runs code, fetches data from a database, builds the page right then, and sends it to you.
 Different every time!